The best van life hacks, tips, and tricks make living on the road much easier and more comfortable too.

 Leave shoes on the doormat or outside.

 Campervan life is liberating.
-While so much effort and cash is invested in preparing the best van to live in, the main thing is enjoying the lifestyle.
+While so much effort and cash are invested in preparing the best van to live in, the main thing is enjoying the lifestyle.

-In the early days of living in a van, you may feel excited about moving on the new places often.
+In the early days of living in a van, you may feel excited about moving to new places often.
 But relax a little and spend more time in one place.